 About Hungarian National Museum

-The Hungarian National Museum exhibits a comprehensive collection of historic artefacts, documents and works of art.
-Its collections is incredibly diverse, ranging from bone tools from the Palaeolithic era to 45,000 twentieth century posters relating to significant political, social and cultural events.
+The museum’s collections are incredibly diverse, ranging from bone tools from the Palaeolithic era to 45,000 20th century posters relating to significant political, social and cultural events.
 One of the main sections of the Hungarian National Museum is its archaeological department, which is divided according to time periods.

 A particularly interesting aspect of the Hungarian National Museum is its Zalavár collection, made up of grave and cemetery finds, mostly from the ninth century.
 It also has almost 80,000 archaeological animal bones, some dating back to the Palaeolithic era.

 Alternatively, you can either plan your route in advance or book a guided tour.
-Guided tours of the Hungarian National Museum are available in a variety of languages and themes, but should be booked at least a week in advance.
+Guided tours of the Hungarian National Museum are available in a variety of languages and themes but should be booked at least a week in advance.